Osasco Sao Paulo, Brazil Travel Guide

 Utilize Public Transport: The CPTM train and São Paulo Metro/bus system are efficient and cost-effective.
 Purchase a "Bilhete Único" for integrated fares.
 Stay Outside Central São Paulo: Accommodation in Osasco can be somewhat cheaper, delivering good value while maintaining easy access to the capital.

 Eat Local: Opt for "prato feito" (PF) at lunchtime for an affordable and hearty meal.
 Explore street food vendors for tasty and inexpensive options.
 Free Attractions: Many parks, some museums (e.g., Casa das Rosas), and cultural hubs in São Paulo offer no entry fee or specific free days.
 Walk: Explore neighborhoods on foot.
-This saves on short-distance transport costs and delivers a more intimate experience of the city.
+This helps you save on short-distance transport costs and delivers a cozier experience of the city.

-This section covers medical advice, safety precautions, and information for emergencies.
+This section covers medical advice, safety measures, and information in an emergency.

 Ensure routine vaccinations are current.
-Hepatitis A and B, and Typhoid are suggested.
+Hep A and B, and Typhoid are suggested.
 Yellow Fever vaccination is highly recommended, with an ICVP.

 Food and waterborne illnesses, mosquito-borne diseases (Dengue, Chikungunya, Zika), and sun exposure.
 Drink bottled or filtered water.